Rabbinic Ordination, Ziegler School of Rabbinic Studies, American Jewish University, 2011

-University of California, Los Angles, History, 2002
+University of California, Los Angeles, 2002

 Rabbi Adam Greenwald is the Director of the Miller Introduction to Judaism Program at American Jewish University, the largest learning program for those exploring conversion to Judaism in North America.
 He also serves as Lecturer in Rabbinics at the Ziegler School of Rabbinic Studies.
 In 2016, Rabbi Greenwald received the Covenant Foundation's Pomegranate Prize in Jewish Education.

 Rabbi Greenwald is the editor of On One Foot, an introduction to Judaism textbook and curriculum, in wide use across the US and Canada.
 He is a Fellow with the National Center for Learning and Leadership (CLAL)'s "Rabbis Without Borders" initiative and speaks and teaches nationwide on issues of conversion, inclusion, and engagement of Jewish millennials.